Everything you need to know about hiking Caminito del Rey with kids.

 Read on for our other thoughts on this walk.

-Which entrance to start from?
+Which entrance should you start from?

 There are two entrance sites from the north and one from the south.